SAURAVBORAH22/CUSTOMER-SEGMENTATION-USING-K--MEANS-/README.md

 # CUSTOMER-SEGMENTATION-USING-K--MEANS-
-This project does the work of segmenting different customers based on different  features using K-means clustering algorithm Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
+This project does the work of segmenting different customers based on different  features using K-means clustering algorithm.

+Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
 Customer segmentation enables a company to customize its relationships with the customers, as we do